Ground states and associated path measures in the renormalized Nelson model: Path Measures Associated with Ground States

 \begin{prop} Let $0<L<\infty$.
 Then, as $t$ goes to infinity, $w_{L,t}$ converges uniformly on $\Omega_{\Wi}$ to some bounded, $\fB(\Omega_{\Wi})$-measurable random variable $w_{L,\infty}:\Omega_{\Wi}\to\CC$.
 For every $z\in\CC$, we further have $\Phi(\V{x})\in\dom(e^{z\Id\Gamma(\chi_L)})$ and

 \end{prop}

 \begin{proof} We start by observing that

 By virtue of the infrared condition this implies the first statement, which further reveals that the right hand side of \eqref{numren} defines an entire function of $z\in\CC$.
-For all $z\in\CC$ with $\Re[z]\le0$, the identity \eqref{numren} is now a direct consequence of Cor.~\ref{corGSEEPM}.
-By virtue of Lem.~\ref{lemholext} we finally extend \eqref{numren} to all $z\in\CC$. \end{proof}
+For all $z\in\CC$ with $\Re[z]\le0$, the identity \eqref{numren} is now a direct consequence of Corollary~\ref{corGSEEPM}.
+By virtue of Lemma~\ref{lemholext} we finally extend \eqref{numren} to all $z\in\CC$. \end{proof}